List of fascist movements: Hungary (1932–1945)

+Italian Regency of Carnaro (1919-1920)

+On 8 September 1920, Gabriele D'Annunzio proclaimed the city of Fiume to be under the control of the Italian Regency of Carnaro with himself as dictator.

+Benito Mussolini was influenced by portions of the regency's constitution, and by D'Annunzio's style of leadership as a whole.
+D'Annunzio has been described as the "John the Baptist of Italian Fascism," as virtually the entire ritual of Fascism was invented by D'Annunzio during his occupation of Fiume and his leadership of the Italian Regency of Carnaro, including the balcony address, the Roman salute, the cries of "Eia, eia, eia!
+Alala!" taken from Achilles' cry in the Iliad, the dramatic and rhetorical dialogue with the crowd, and the use of religious symbols in new secular settings.

 Norway (1942–1945)

 Vidkun Quisling had staged a coup d'état during the German invasion on 9 April 1940.
 This first government was replaced by a Nazi puppet government under his leadership from 1 February 1942.
 His party, the Nasjonal Samling, never had any substantial support in Norway, undermining his attempts to emulate the Italian fascist state.